Injong of Goryeo: 1124–1126

-It was reported that Yi Ja-gyeom intended to usurp the throne and eventually planned to poison the king.
-According to this report, there was a popular prophecy that a man of the sippal cha, or eighteen child, an anagram on the character for the surname Yi, would become king and the transfer his court to the Southern Capital (Seoul), leading Goryeo to a renewed prosperity.
-Yi Ja-gyeom is alleged to believe in this prophecy, based on his family name and a location of the family seat in Incheon, close to Seoul.
+It was reported that Yi Cha-gyŏm intended to usurp the throne and eventually planned to poison the king.
+According to this report, there was a popular prophecy that a man of the sippal cha, or eighteen child, an anagram on the Chinese character for the surname Yi, would become king and the transfer his court to the Southern Capital (modern Seoul), leading Goryeo to a renewed prosperity.
+Yi Cha-gyŏm is alleged to believe in this prophecy, based on his family name and a location of the family seat in Incheon, close to Seoul.
 Attempts of Yi to further aggrandize his station are a matter of the public record.
-He planned performance of ritual music at the tombs of his forefathers and celebration of his birthday as the anniversary of a king (insujeol).
-Both moves were opposed by Kim Bu-sik and his supporters.
+He planned performance of royal ritual music at the tombs of his forefathers and celebration of his birthday as the anniversary of a king (insujeol).
+Both moves were opposed by Kim Pusik and his supporters.

-A more serious challenge to the paramount position of Yi Ja-gyeom was a rising organized by two courtiers, Kim Chan and An Po-rin.
+A more serious challenge to the paramount position of Yi Cha-gyŏm was a rising organized by two courtiers, Kim Ch'an and An Po-rin.
 Beyond the involvement of some twenty-five young courtiers, the plot had a confidence of Injong and a support of three senior military officers, including one commander and one deputy commander of two (out of six) regular army divisions.
-Several senior statesmen, such as Yi Kon-su, approved the plot in principle but advised caution.
-The group struck “one night in 1126".
+Several senior statesmen, such as Yi Kong-su, approved the plot in principle but advised caution.
+The group struck "one night in 1126".
 The plan involved gaining control of the palace and king's person as the first stage of the coup, followed by a strike against other key targets.
-The conspirators captured the palace and killed several of Yi Ja-gyeom loyalists, including the Minister of War (a brother of Cheok Chun-gyeong).
-However, the palace was surrounded by the troops of Cheok Chun-gyeong and armed monks led by Yi Ja-gyeom's son.
-The rest of Kaesong remained in the control of the Yi faction.
-To finish the stand-off Cheok Chun-gyeong ordered torching the palace (Yi Ja-gyeom's disapproval was on the record as sent to him).
-Most of the palace, including libraries and the Academy, burned down.
-“Countless" conspirators were killed.
-Injong offered to abdicate in favor of Yi Ja-gyeom, but the latter refused.
+The conspirators captured the palace and killed several of Yi Cha-gyŏm loyalists, including the Minister of War (a brother of Ch'ŏk Chun-gyŏng).
+However, the palace was surrounded by the troops of Ch'ŏk Chun-gyŏng and armed monks led by Yi Cha-gyŏm's son.
+The rest of capital Kaesong remained in the control of the Yi faction.
+To finish the stand-off Ch'ŏk Chun-gyŏng ordered torching the palace (Yi Cha-gyŏm's disapproval was on the record as sent to him).
+Most of the palace, including libraries and the academy, burned down.
+"Countless" conspirators were killed.
+Injong offered to abdicate in favor of Yi Cha-gyŏm, but the latter refused.